New-Vision-2050/Contsrix_Core_Api/PRD_Employee_Attendance_System_React_FE.md

   * Interface for creating and managing attendance constraints (location, time, device, role, behavioral, security, compliance)
   * JSON schema-based configuration editor for constraint parameters
   * Visual indicators for constraint priority and status
+  * Branch-specific constraint settings and overrides

+* **Branch-Based Management:**
+  * Constraints are associated with specific branches from the management hierarchy
+  * Branch selector to filter and manage constraints by branch
+  * Branch hierarchy visualization showing constraint inheritance
+  * Override controls for branch managers to customize constraints
+  * Branch-specific reporting and compliance monitoring

 * **Constraint Assignment:**
-  * Assign constraints to departments, roles, or individual employees
+  * Assign constraints to branches in the management hierarchy
+  * Further refine by departments, roles, or individual employees within branches
   * Bulk assignment capabilities with effective date ranges
   * Conflict detection when assigning multiple constraints
+  * Branch inheritance controls (inherit from parent or override)

 * **Violation Management:**
   * Dashboard for viewing all constraint violations
-  * Filtering by severity, status, constraint type, and employee
+  * Filtering by branch, severity, status, constraint type, and employee
   * Resolution workflow with approval process
   * Audit trail for all violation resolutions
+  * Branch-level violation statistics and trends

 * **Constraint Testing:**
   * Sandbox environment to test constraint configurations
-  * Simulation tools to verify constraint behavior
+  * Branch-specific simulation tools to verify constraint behavior
   * Validation against historical attendance data
+  * Branch comparison tools to analyze constraint effectiveness

 ### 6.6.
 Reporting Module
 *   **Standard Reports:**